godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

 .. code-block:: glsl

-  float height = texture(noise, VERTEX.xz / 2.0 ).x; //divide by the size of the PlaneMesh
+  float height = texture(noise, VERTEX.xz / 2.0 + 0.5).x; // divide by the size of the PlaneMesh
   VERTEX.y += height;

 Note: ``xyzw`` is the same as ``rgba`` in GLSL, so instead of ``texture().x`` above, we could use ``texture().r``.